Ashdod: Historical Ashdod and Ashdod-Yam

 The historical town of Ashdod (today referred to as Tel Ashdod / Isdud), was c.
 6 km southeast of the center of the modern town.
 It dates to the 17th century BCE, and was a prominent Philistine city, one of the five Philistine city-states.
 The coastal site of Ashdod-Yam, today southwest of the modern city, was a separate city for most of its history.

 The first documented urban settlement at Tel Ashdod / Isdud dates to the 17th century BCE, when it was a fortified Canaanite city.
 It was destroyed at the end of the Late Bronze Age.

 During the Iron Age, it was a prominent Philistine city, one of the five Philistine city-states.
 It is mentioned 13 times in the Hebrew Bible.
-After being captured by Uzziah in 760 BCE, it was ruled by the Kingdom of Judah before it was taken by the Assyrians.
-During the Persian period, Nehemiah condemned the returning Jews for intermarrying Ashdod's residents.
+After being captured by Judean King Uzziah in 760 BCE, it was ruled by the Kingdom of Judah before it was taken by the Assyrians.
+During the Persian period, the Jewish governor Nehemiah condemned the returning Jews for intermarrying with Ashdod's non-Jewish residents.
 Under Hellenistic rule, the city was known as Azotus.
 It was later incorporated into the Jewish Hasmonean kingdom in 143 BCE.
 In 63 BCE, Pompey removed the city from Judean rule and annexed it to the Roman province of Syria.
 However, in 30 BCE, Ashdod came under Herod the Great's rule when he received the south coast area, including Ashdod, as a gift from Augustus Caesar.
 Following the death of Herod the Great in 4 BCE, Ashdod (known as Azotus in this period) came under the rule of Jewish queen Salome I, Herod's sister.
 Salome I ruled over a territory that included the cities of Ashdod (Azotus), Jamnia, and Phasaelis.
 The Roman emperor Augustus supplemented this with a royal habitation for Salome I at Ashkelon (Ascalon).
 Ashdod was later a bishopric under Byzantine rule, whose importance gradually slipped until by the Middle Ages it was a village.

 Ashdod-Yam, later known as Azotos Paralios, appears to have been first settled in the Bronze Age, gradually gaining in importance through the Iron Age.
 In the Byzantine period the port town overshadowed in importance the city further inland: the bishops of Azotos present at the council of 325 and the council of Jerusalem in 536 seem to have resided in Azotos Paralios rather than in Azotos Mesogeios.
 The prominence of Hellenised, then Christian Azotus continued until the 7th century, when it came under Muslim rule.
 The city was represented at the Council of Chalcedon by Heraclius of Azotus.
 A coastal fort "Minat al-Qal'a" (lit. 'the port with the castle') was erected by the Umayyad Caliph Abd al-Malik, the builder of the Dome of the Rock, at or near the former Azotus Paralios, which was later reconstructed by the Fatimids and Crusaders.
 The port city stops being mentioned during the Ayyubid and Mamluk periods, making it likely that it was destroyed due to fears that they might again be used by Crusader invasions from the sea.